 “The narcissist’s charm and wit can be very hypnotizing, encouraging you to be forgiving when he is out of line.”— Wendy Behary, author of Disarming the Narcissist

-You see that your date has a strong presence and unshakable confidence.
-You’re so inspired by their self-assuredness that you wish you had it too.
+- You see that your date has a strong presence and unshakable confidence.
+Their self-assured approach to life inspires you to wish that you had it too.

 Researchers have found that narcissistic men and women think they are so hot – but they are actually not.

 Once you get over that initial attraction, you find that their charm isn’t always-on.
 You realize it was a fake facade, a show designed to breadcrumb you into their trap of narcissistic abuse.

 2. They Are Attention-Seekers

 - They may seem like excellent listeners at first, but it is an act to gather information so they can control the conversation later.

 - They steer most discussions toward themselves, their achievements, and their experiences.

 - You keep feeling unheard and unimportant with them.
 The narcissist’s need for control makes it hard for you to express your ideas and feelings freely.